1000 Ways to Break A Family

 Solomon would’ve dished on all the media outlets and had his own YouTube channel if he’d been born several thousand years later.

-And the Temple he built for his God!
-Oy!
-What an accomplishment!
-One that his father, King David, planned to do but was told no. By who, you ask.
-By God Himself.
-God told David that his job had been to secure the kingdom, and in order to do so, he had to fight many wars.
+And the Temple he built for his God–oy!
+One that his father, King David, planned to do but was told no by God Himself.
+God told David his job had been to secure the kingdom, and in order to do so he had to fight many wars.

 Solomon, on the other hand, was to have a calm reign, with peace on every side–what a gift!
 God told father and son that Solomon would be the one to build the Temple.
 And Solomon got right to work.
 But the cool thing was that David didn’t let his ego get in the way.
 He obeyed God and started gathering all the supplies and artisans Solomon would need to accomplish his task.

 It took him a long time, seven years according to some sources, but he completed the task.
 Solomon was on his way to fame and fortune . . . or so we might think.
 Soon, however, Solomon learned a valuable lesson.

 God’s current blessings are not an automatic guarantee of his future blessings.

 We could say that Solomon was a lover, not a fighter.
 And oh, did he know how to love!
 The Bible says he loved his wives–all seven hundred–and don’t forget the three hundred *ahem* concubines!
 We think we have dysfunctional families!
 Can you imagine the competition swirling around the homestead between the women he loved, and the position-jockeying children of these unions?

 Lest any of my readers think this was okay with God, it most definitely was not.
 Even though the cultural norms of the day allowed it, God warned His people that this tsk-tsk behavior would lead to wrack and ruin.
 For Solomon, it was disastrous.